ShoShoVR/Space-Legesiy/README.md

 Now go to the ports area and forward (and make public) ports `25565` and `8081`
 <br>
 Your eaglercraft server is setup!
+PS:Please note that this is only for 1.8.8 and may be outdated.